earthai-tech/watex/docs/datasets.rst

 .. currentmodule:: watex.datasets

 :mod:`~watex.datasets` fetches data from the local machine.
-If data does not exist, retrieve it from remote (repository) or using or zenodo record. :code:`watex` implements three (3) kind of datasets:
+If data does not exist, retrieve it From the remote (repository) or using  zenodo record. :code:`watex` implements three (3) kinds of datasets:

 * DC-resistivity datasets (DC-datasets)
 * Learning datasets
-* EDI datasets ; EDI stands for Electrical Data Interchange, refer to :mod:`~watex.edi`.
+* EDI datasets; EDI stands for Electrical Data Interchange, refer to :mod:`~watex.edi`.

 DC-Datasets
 ==================
-The DC-dataset is divided into two kind of datasets: The Electrical resistivity profiling (ERP) and vertical electrical sounding (VES) datasets [1]_.
+The DC dataset is divided into two kinds of datasets: The Electrical resistivity profiling (ERP) and vertical electrical sounding (VES) datasets [1]_.

 .. _Cote d'Ivoire: https://en.wikipedia.org/wiki/Ivory_Coast
 .. _pandas dataframe: https://pandas.pydata.org/docs/